rifazn/dark-toggle/README.md

 ## Installation

-Clone the repo and then copy `dark-toggle` to a directory that is in your `$PATH`.
-For current user this directory can be `~/.local/share/bin`, or for system wide installation, this can be `/usr/local/bin`.
+Clone the repo, then copy `dark-toggle` to a directory that is in your `$PATH`.
+For the current user this directory can be `~/.local/share/bin`, or for system wide installation, this can be `/usr/local/bin`.
 For example:

 	cp dark-toggle ~/.local/share/bin/

-Also copy the default config file provided (which enables script to work on more varied theme names) to `~/.config/dark-toggle/config`.
+Also copy the default config file provided (which also enables script to work on more _varied_ theme names) to `~/.config/dark-toggle/config`.

 	mkdir -p ~/.config/dark-toggle/config
 	cp config ~/.config/dark-toggle/config